So, you just had a c-section and are in recovery thinking what in the world?!!!

 Purchase some healing treatment

 As mentioned in the comments below, another natural healing treatment is Melrose or Frankincense oil!
-Essential oils are amazing but please do your own research.
+Essential oils are amazing but please do your own research or ask your doctor if you have any questions.
 For more information on using Melrose oil or Frankincense, read the comments below and click here!

 Between walks, changing diapers, and feeding the baby you may feel like there is no time for rest!
 Try and get some help from a family member and take a few naps when the baby does because you will need your energy!